da-luce/ece4760_final_project/webpage/index.md

 ![Representation of what actual data looks like](graphics3.png)

-Thus, the project consisted of multiple hardware and software components that were logically integrated into a precise 2D LiDAR system.
+Thus, the project consisted of multiple hardware and software components.
+All components were combined to form a high-functioning ToF system.

 ### Hardware/Software Tradeoffs

 There were a few hardware/software tradeoffs present in the project.
 One initial difficulty included providing compatibility between the ToF sensor's software library and the RP2040.
 The ToF sensor's software library was designed only for Arduino; as such, all relevant functions would need to be modified to allow for use with the RP2040.
 At first it seemed that modifyig the I2C Read and Write functions would adapt all functions so that they could be used with the RP2040; however, further investigation of the library indicated that this process would be too difficult.
 Therefore, instead of attempting to alter the software to provide RP2040 functionality, an Arduino DUE was integrated into the hardware setup.
-The Arduino DUE extracted measurements from the sensor and communicated them to the RP2040 via UART communication protocol.
-Thus, the hardware modification eliminated software difficulties caused by the Sensor's software library.
+The Arduino DUE directly extracted measurements from the sensor and communicated them to the RP2040 via UART communication protocol.
+Thus, the hardware modification eliminated software difficulties caused by the sensor's software library.

 Moreover, button debouncing comprised an additional HW/SW tradeoff for the project.
 Button debouncing was implemented via software - a state machine for checking button presses was coded in C. However, it is possible to implement the same functionality using hardware components.
 For example, an RC circuit can be used for button debouncing.
-The circuit, which consists of resistors, a capacitor, a switch and contacts to power and ground, can help to filter the vibrations and bouncing that can occur during a button press.
+The circuit, which consists of resistors, a capacitor, a switch and contacts to power and ground, can help to filter the vibrations and bouncing that can occur during a button press [@ganssle_debouncing].
 This hardware would have simplified the code in this project.
-Alternatively, software logic for button debouncing helped to simplify the hardware set-up, indicating another HW/SW tradeoff [@ganssle_debouncing].
+Alternatively, software logic for button debouncing helped to simplify the hardware set-up, indicating another HW/SW tradeoff.

 ---